What My Near-Death Experience Taught Me About the Body — And Why I Will Never See Illness the Same Way Again

 What I found when I came back

-Coming back into the body after that experience was one of the most disorienting things I have ever done.
+Coming back into this 3D physical reality after that experience was one of the most disorienting things I have ever done.

 Not because the body was frightening or painful — though it was both.
 But because the contrast between what I had just experienced and the dense, limited, exquisitely physical reality of a human body was almost impossible to navigate.